SLO oversight dashboard Enterprise

 - SLOs by review status

-- The list of services with review debt
+- A list of services with review debt

 The Not started status is assigned to SLOs that meet both of the following conditions:

-- The diagram with data anomalies active within the last 24 hours
+- A diagram of data anomalies that were active (i.e., unresolved or recently resolved) in the last 24 hours.

-- The data anomaly heatmap visualizing data anomaly intensity by service over the last 7 days (darker colors represent higher intensity)
+- A heatmap showing data anomaly intensity by service over the last 7 days.
+Darker colors indicate higher intensity.

-- Resolved within the last 24 hours / 7 days
+- Resolvedโanomalies resolved within the last 24 hours (for the diagram) or 7 days (for the heatmap).

 Data anomalies can stem from external data source issues or indicate resource misconfiguration in Nobl9.
 To troubleshoot data source-related problems, refer to the specific data source's troubleshooting guide.